Tuesday’s ‘Days Of Our Lives’ Spoilers: Gabi Seduces Stefan

-Days of Our Lives spoilers for Tuesday, April 16, 2019 reveal that there will be some crazy storylines happening with some of the soap operas many messy love connections.
+Days of Our Lives spoilers for Tuesday, April 16, 2019, reveal that there will be some crazy storylines happening with some of the soap opera’s many messy love connections.

-According to a recent report by Soap Dirt, Days of Our Lives fans will watch as Gabi Hernandez (Camilla Banus) begins her seduction of Stefan DiMera (Brandon Barash).
+According to a recent report by Soap Dirt, Days of Our Lives fans will watch as Gabi Hernandez (Camila Banus) begins her seduction of Stefan DiMera (Brandon Barash).

 Gabi was asked to seduce Stefan by Brady Black (Eric Martsolf), who believed that turning Stefan’s attentions towards Gabi would help him convince Chloe Lane (Nadia Bjorlin) that she should move out of the DiMera mansion and leave her feelings for Stefan behind.